Traffic Lights and Car Parks - Max-i Fieldbus

 Due to these disadvantages, virtually all industrial process control systems today and a few traffic light systems use fieldbus systems - often with RS-485 communication.
 This replaces the internal (parallel) bus in traditional systems and saves all the interface cards and a lot of cabling with belonging distribution boards and documentation, but are not without disadvantages too:

-• It is usually necessary with a CPU in all actuators, sensors, lamps and distributed I/O boxes.
+• It is usually necessary with a microprocessor in all actuators, sensors, lamps and distributed I/O boxes.
 For many reasons this reduces the reliability to less than what can be obtained with a point-to-point solution:

 • A transient or a program bug may cause the program to go down.